synthema-project/data_annotation-public/README.md

 ### Structure

-The data-annotation module
+The data-annotation module is structured in the following folders:

-* The folder *src* provides utilities, datasets, models and fastapi
+* The folder *src* provides utilities, datasets, models, fastapi, requirements and Dockerfile
 * The folder *k8s* includes kubernetes manifests
 * The folder *jenkins* contains the Jenkinsfile to run unit and functional tests.